 \section{Abstract}

 Streaming models are an essential component of real-time speech enhancement tools.
-The streaming regime constrains speech enhancement models to use only a tiny context of future information, thus, the low-latency streaming setup is generally assumed to be challenging and has a significant negative effect on the model quality.
-However, due to the sequential nature of streaming generation, it provides a natural possibility for autoregression, i.e., using previous predictions when making current ones.
-In this paper, we present a simple, yet effective trick for training of autoregressive low-latency speech enhancement models.
-We demonstrate that the proposed technique leads to stable improvement across different architectures and training scenarios.
+The streaming regime constrains speech enhancement models to use only a tiny context of future information.
+As a result, the low-latency streaming setup is generally considered a challenging task and has a significant negative impact on the model's quality.
+However, the sequential nature of streaming generation offers a natural possibility for autoregression, that is, utilizing previous predictions while making current ones.
+The conventional method for training autoregressive models is teacher forcing, but its primary drawback lies in the training-inference mismatch that can lead to a substantial degradation in quality.
+In this study, we propose a straightforward yet effective alternative technique for training autoregressive low-latency speech enhancement models.
+We demonstrate that the proposed approach leads to stable improvement across diverse architectures and training scenarios.